|

 greet your companions.
 If you are the only elevation at that time, then

-you lead the group to the back of the hall for hugs and congratulations.
+you lead the group to the back of the hall for hugs and

-procession, if any, should leave.
+kneeling, and your procession, if any, should leave.

 III.
-After All the Celebration Dies
+After All the

-Down - Miscellaneous Stuff to Know
+Celebration Dies Down - Miscellaneous Stuff to Know

 Read the Laurel Charter.
 This tells how the Order governs itself.
 As of